Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > Integer-land makes us happy
 > #NW - 12/11

-> Last time we were looking at prime numbers, and now it’s time to clean the air filter - #NW - 13/11
+> Last time we were looking at prime numbers, and now it’s time to clean the air filter -
+> #NW - 13/11

 > I’m gonna do this in a different colour to show what a fabulous educator I am - #IL - 14/11

+> When something looks obvious, it’s short for I can’t be bothered to think why it’s true
+> I’ll come back to the the proof of Fermat’s Last Theorem
+>  #NW - 17/11

+> Suppose I have a cube… Suppose I can draw a cube - #NW - 20/11

+> You must feel in your bones whether it’s linear or not
+> Once you’ve set up food and water, then you want to set up linear algebra from scratch… they didn’t do that in Lost (movie), or maybe they did, but didn’t show on camera
+>  - #IL - 21/11